Use this prompt with your preferred AI assistant (Claude, ChatGPT, etc.) to automatically integrate Civic Auth into your Next.js project.

 1. Follow the Quick Start guide step by step

-2. Choose the correct tab ("Auth" or "Auth + Web3") based on requirements
+2. Choose the correct tab based on Web3 requirements:

 3. Adapt all code examples to this project's structure